Leviob/Airflow-Crypto-Buying-Bot/README.md

 - A Gemini exchange account setup for use with the API
     - Details on setting up the API is on their website: https://docs.gemini.com/rest-api/#introduction
 - A server running Apache Airflow
-    - Airflow must be configured with the Gemini API key variables (these can be imported to Airflow using `variables.json`)
+    - Airflow must be configured with the Gemini API key variables
+    - The API keys can be imported to Airflow using `variables.json`)
+- An SMTP host must be initialized and configured in the `airflow.cfg` file
+    - The chosen email address can also be imported to Airflow using `variables.json`

 The constant variables in `crypto_buying_bot_dag.py` can be adjusted to the desired specifications.